mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MapFunctions_readme.txt

 The "Function" class allows one to pass the output of one function as the input of another function.
 This nesting of functions makes it possible to do things like placing spirals at the vertices of a cube.
-In the example above, the "easyPatch" function is being used as a nested function.
-The "easyPatch" function is a shortcut that generates ready-made resource patches, featuring typical numbers of asteroids and RUs.
+In the example above, the "randomPatch" function is being used as a nested function.
+The "randomPatch" function is a shortcut that generates ready-made resource patches, featuring typical numbers of asteroids and RUs.
 It takes some of the labor out of crea- ting resource patches by automatically placing several asteroids and pebbles